Hiring Help for Employers

 The other part of this equation is because after a few years of dealing mainly with children and duties around the home, many women find own self esteem and self confidence is low as to what they have to offer in the world of work.

-But as any savvy employer knows, a woman returning to the workplace brings with her extremely valuable skills and qualities. » Continue reading “Top Ten Strengths of Workplace Re-Entry Women”
+But as any savvy employer knows, a woman returning to the workplace brings with her extremely valuable skills and qualities.
+Continue reading

 When one reads about “wealth” initially one thinks of money.
 But money is not the only type of wealth.